 Fourth: I fully anticipate that the quality of my writing will get better with time.
 Practice makes perfect after all.
 Be patient and bear with me!
 All good things come to those who wait.

 Fifth: (12/6/2015) Some people have drawn comparisons to this work and another work entitled 'Fighting for a Purpose' by Erttheking.
 Please understand that I was not aware of this work at the time of publication.
 I'm working right now on tweaking my story to rid it of major parallels to 'Fighting for a Purpose'.

 Location: Partially known, UNSC RESEARCH and EXPLORATION Department sublevel 18B,

 HighCom Facility Bravo-6, UNSC/ONI HQ, Melbourne Australia

-The nervous buzz died when an aged woman walked through the doors of the conference room with a trio of armed Spartans escorting her.
-They stopped outside the door and sealed it locking her within the room.
+The nervous buzz paused for a moment when an aged woman walked through the doors of the conference room with a trio of armed Spartans escorting her.
+They stopped outside the door and sealed it locking her in the room.

 "Welcome Madam President."
 One of the older Admirals seated greeted her.